unhing/WebCharmsie/README.md

 ## Development server

-Run `npm start` to install dependencies.
+Run `npm install` to install dependencies.

 Run `ng serve` for a dev server on both Client and Administrator side.
 Navigate to `http://localhost:4200/` (Client) and `http://localhost:4201/` (Administrator).
 The application will automatically reload if you change any of the source files.